FelixArulraj/Loan-Prediction/README.md

 # Loan-Prediction
 I have built a web application using Flask Framework and currently deployed in heroku.
-This web app will predict whether the customer is eligibile fo rloan or not , based on their loan amount, term, applicant income, property area ,credit history etc.
+This web app will predict whether the customer is eligibile for loan or not,based on their loan amount,term,applicant income,property area,credit history etc.